Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Introduction

 \section{Introduction}

 Understanding real-time dynamics of interacting quantum many-body systems in two dimensions (2D) is a fundamental challenge that spans condensed-matter physics, particle physics, and quantum simulation.
 While powerful classical methods exist for ground states—including tensor networks \cite{cirac2021matrix, xiang2023tensor} and quantum Monte Carlo \cite{Sandvik2010QMC, BeccaSorella2017QMCBook}, real-time evolution in 2D remains notoriously difficult.
 Exact diagonalization is limited to small clusters; quantum Monte Carlo suffers from a dynamical sign problem.
-Recently, the combination of time-dependent variational Monte Carlo (tVMC)~\cite{tvmc1, tvmc2, tvmc3}, a continuous-time generalization of the stochastic reconfiguration method \cite{SR1998, sorella2001generalized,sorella2017}, with neural quantum states (NQS) \cite{nqs} has emerged as a promising alternative~\cite{nqstvmc_1,nqstvmc_2,nqstvmc_3,nqstvmc_4,nqstvmc_6,nqstvmc_7,nqstvmc_8}.
-NQS provide remarkable variational flexibility, while tVMC offers a principled formulation of real-time evolution.
+Recently, the combination of time-dependent variational Monte Carlo (tVMC)~\cite{tvmc1, tvmc2, tvmc3, tvmc_4}, a continuous- and real-time generalization of the stochastic reconfiguration (SR) method \cite{SR1998, sorella2001generalized,sorella2017}, with neural quantum states (NQS) \cite{nqs} has emerged as a promising alternative~\cite{nqstvmc_3,nqstvmc_4,nqstvmc_7,nqstvmc_8}.
+Here, we refer to tVMC as a Monte Carlo formulation of the time-dependent variational principle (TDVP)~\cite{tvmc1, tvmc2}.
+NQS provides remarkable variational flexibility~\cite{sharir2022neural, hu2025efficient, sinibaldi2025non}, while tVMC offers a principled formulation of real-time evolution.
+The combination has also motivated alternative approaches to dynamics within the VMC framework~\cite{nqstvmc_4, nqstvmc_6, nqstvmc_8, nqstvmc_9}.
 At present, extending NQS–tVMC to large 2D systems remains an active area of research, where one must balance expressive parametrizations with efficient and stable optimization~\cite{Lange_2024}.